API Examples

 Note

-Unlike the examples above, this time the target destination receives the tokenized data in the request query.
+Unlike the examples above, this time the target destination receives the tokenized data substituted in the request query.

 What’s Next